JamesOkemwa/geolocation_munster_transport_system/README.md

 - Finds the nearest bus stop based on the user location.
 - Finds the details of the next bus at the identified nearest bus stop.
 - Finds and displays the route followed by the next bus.
-- Search for locations or addresses using the geocoding search bar, and find the nearest bus stop to the destination.
+- Search for locations or addresses using the geocoding search bar, and find the nearest bus stop to the searched address.